courselabs/devsecops/labs/grafana/README.md

 That's better - the dashboard now shows current and historical status for all the instances.
 We can see there's a recurring problem with processor 1, which isn't clear from the table alone.

+## A Real Dashboard

+Grafana can be fiddly to work with - but once you have your dashboard designed, you can load it into any Grafana server.

+In the lab we'll carry on with a custom dashboard, but so you can see what a real dashboard looks like, there's one stored in the file `labs/grafana/dashboards/app.json` you can load:

+- click the plus `+` icon from the left nav and choose _Import_
+- click _Upload JSON file_ and navigate to the path for the `app.json` file
+- click _Import_

+These visualizations are all powered by the metrics from the container apps you have running.
+You can reduce the timescale from the dropdown in the top-right and show metrics from the last 30 minutes to see how Grafana shows trends.

 ## Lab

 You'll have several dashboards for your apps, showing information at different levels.